 Seek Help When Needed: If you are struggling with the conversion of decimals to fractions, don't hesitate to seek help from a teacher, tutor, or online resources.
 Sometimes a different explanation or approach can make all the difference.

 There are many resources available to support your learning.
-Look for online tutorials, videos, and interactive exercises that can provide step-by-step guidance.
+Plus, look for online tutorials, videos, and interactive exercises that can provide step-by-step guidance.
 Don't be afraid to ask questions and seek clarification when you are unsure about a concept.
 With the right support and resources, you can overcome any challenges and master the conversion of decimals to fractions.

 FAQ